How to Get More Google Reviews (7 Strategies)

 The challenge is time.
 Responding to every review takes 5-15 minutes per review when done manually.
 Multiply that by 15-20 reviews per month and you are spending hours on responses.

 AI review response tools solve this.
 Reply Champion reads each review and generates a personalized response that addresses what the reviewer actually said.
 Not a template.
 A unique response that references their specific experience, in their language, in the right tone for their rating.
 Each response takes about 30 seconds to review and publish, compared to 10+ minutes to write manually.
+For the full strategy, see our guide to responding to Google reviews.

-5. Train Your Team
+6. Train Your Team

 Your front-line staff interact with customers far more than you do.
 They are in the best position to identify happy customers and ask for reviews.